Reader Monad

 }

-I need to call out here, Reader is a Monad for B.
+I need to call out here, Reader is a Monad for B

-map is straightforward.
+is straightforward.

-flatMap apply some rule when composing
+apply some rule when composing

 f(run(x)).run(x)